 The past three editions of the Eldar codex have all contained the following quote:

 Inquisitor Czevak: Ask not the Eldar a question for they will give you three answers, all of which are true and terrifying to know.

 And then, because Warhammer 40,000 takes everything Up to Eleven, we have Kairos Fateweaver.
 Kairos was a freaking daemon whose god, Tzeentch, threw him into the Well of Eternity, a pool of infinite knowledge.
 Kairos came back with full knowledge of the past, present, and future, as well as two heads which are both insane.
 At any time one of them lies and the other tells the truth.
 Let's be absolutely clear: the premier avatar of the Warhammer 40,000 universe's god of knowledge and fate went insane when it found out the truth about the universe, every other aspect of the god that's tried it did not survive, and the god himself is too scared to look.
 Crapsack universe doesn't begin to describe this place.

 This happens to nearly all of Tzeentch's followers.
 Tzeentch grants his more loyal followers, like sorcerers, enhanced powers over the Warp and the ability to weave vast, Machiavellian schemes, but the new-found omniscience drives them to insanity.

-The Madness Meters of Unknown Armies have many varieties of ways to show how a multitude of stressful experiences, among them anything dealing with the supernatural, can either harden you into a sociopath or drive you insane.
+The Madness Meters have many varieties of ways to show how a multitude of stressful experiences, among them anything dealing with the supernatural, can either harden you into a sociopath or drive you insane.

 Victoriana demonologists have a spell that can expose the recipient to all the beauty of Entropy in two seconds.
 The recipient invariably goes mad (at least temporarily).